Hey, I’m Scout.

 Thank you for your curiosity and the courage to arrive here.

-As someone who has navigated, worked within, and been harmed by a variety of systems (including the medical, mental health, school, prison, and non-profit industrial complexes), I empathize with the need for support that works to understand the unique ways that you navigate and experience the world.
+As someone who has navigated, worked within, and been harmed by a variety of systems, I empathize with the need to feel truly seen, heard, and responded to with support that works to understand the unique ways that you navigate and experience the world.
 I also understand the need to hide parts of ourselves for safety, survival, and approval.

 Through active listening, encouragement, and gentle challenging, I hope to walk alongside you in tackling life’s unexpected obstacles.
 Together we’ll identify strategies from the past that aren’t working anymore, and find creative solutions and tools to use in the future.